mojontwins/Inslands/README.md

 * [X] Biomes level theme uses PostAlpha ramps;
 * [ ] optional fancy grass?
 * [X] Make sure the needed initialization is due so multibiomes work in SMP
+* [ ] Renderpass for shiny eyes is broken and entities show white.

+* [ ] Think about gameplay items for a desert and a glacier based theme (for the future).
+	* [ ] both lack trees, dirt and saplings must be obtained.
+Make sure skeletons still drop acorns.
+	* [ ] cold mechanics.
+Need to reactivate code for freeze

+# Server

 * [ ] {SMP} Add TP to SMP
 * [ ] {SMP} Still no border chunks.
 * [ ] {SMP} TileEntityMobSpawnerOneShot not working.
+* [ ] {SMP} Calculate spawn point properly.
+* [ ] {SMP} Client is no aware of effects from the Server.